 - Paleo wraps with lettuce and sliced ham or turkey

 A pediatric naturopathic doctor also weighs in on healthy school lunches.Dr.
 Kat Martin is a graduate of Bastyr University where she now serves as adjunct professor, teaching maternity, pediatrics and botanical medicine.
 Her Seattle based practice focuses on mother-child medicine.
 She offers these suggestions:

-While lunch is important, building immunity through other means is also a good idea.Dr.
-Martin advises parents to give age appropriate doses of Vitamin D3 and Vitamin C to foster a healthy immune system.
+Lunch is important and so is building immunity through other means.Dr.
+Martin advises parents to give age appropriate doses of Vitamin D3 and Vitamin C for a healthy immune system.

 One last back to school tip offered by Dr. Martin is to “send your kids off to school with a reminder of the importance of handwashing prior to eating their lunch and remind them again to do so when they return home.
 Frequent handwashing is the best defense against getting sick.”